Lakeview, Illinois

-Lakeview was established as a Freedmen's town by a group of African-American Runaway Slaves and freedmen who migrated from North Carolina shortly after the War of 1812.
+Lakeview was established as a Freedmen's town by a group of African-American runaway slaves and freedmen who migrated from North Carolina shortly after the War of 1812.
 They arrived between 1818 and 1820.
 This area had been ideal for the Native Americans who had lived, hunted, fished, and farmed this region.
 Around 1800, however, most of the Native American families there had contracted Small Pox and were all but wiped out.
 According to one account, only 13 Native American families remained and they welcomed the freedmen with open arms.

-Census records indicate that the first settlers were the Allen, Blackwell, Taborn, Mitchell, Evans, Cofield, and Cole Families.
+Census records indicate that the first settlers were the Allen, Blackwell, Taborn, Mitchell, Evans, Cofield, and Coleman Families.
 These earliest Lakeview residents were mostly self-sufficient.
 They depended on a mixture of hunting and farming for their food.
-The early families had substantial land holdings in the Pre-Civil War era.
+The early families had substantial land holdings in the Pre–Civil War era.
 It was only after the village of Morrillsville, later known as Carrier Mills, was established that some of these holdings were sold off.
 Whites continued to buy land around Lakeview during the remainder of the nineteenth century, resulting in the breakup of the larger land holdings.

-Never a formal community or village, Lakeview covered a series of farmsteads concentrated about 3 sqmi; however, the focus of the settlement has always been on the church and school, along what was is now Taborn Road.
+Never a formal community or village, Lakeview covered a series of farmsteads concentrated about 3 sqmi; however, the focus of the settlement has always been on the church and school, along what is now Taborn Road.